 There are several different types of orthotics available, with numerous variations in materials possible.
 Your Podiatrist will complete a thorough biomechanical assessment to determine the alignment and function of your feet and their relation to the rest of your body.
 After the thorough assessment, your Podiatrist can discuss that which will best suit your needs, taking into consideration your preferred footwear type, the activity you want to do and the symptoms that you have.

-These are generic style over-the-counter devices which are not customized to the individuals’ foot type or specific needs.
-They can be a good starting point to trialing therapy, however these devices are a more short-term solution.
+These are generic style, over-the-counter devices which are not customized to the individuals’ foot type or specific needs.
+They can be a good starting point to trialing orthotic therapy, however these devices are a more short-term solution.

-- Gaitscan Orthotics – The TOG GaitScan is a digital casting device that allows practitioners to analyze client biomechanics and order custom products.
-The Gaitscan device is an in-depth method of assessing your gait cycle with a dynamic scan that offers biomechanical information that may not be obtained with the naked eye.
+GaitScan Orthotics – The TOG GaitScan is a digital casting device that allows practitioners to analyse client biomechanics and order custom products.
+The GaitScan device is an in-depth method of assessing your gait cycle with a dynamic scan that offers bio-mechanical information that may not be obtained with the naked eye.
 Over a million points of data are recorded, tracking minor flaws in your biomechanics.
-The images are sent to an lab in Northern Canada where devices are made in relation to the specific shoe and type of activity they are required for.
-The constructed orthotic are then sent back within two to three weeks after ordering time.
+The images are sent to a local lab in Perth where devices are made in relation to the specific shoe and type of activity they are required for.
+The constructed orthotics are then sent back to our clinic two to three weeks after ordering time.

-- Cast molded orthotics – A customized plaster mould is taken of both feet and a prescription is made up by the Podiatrist according to your foot type and specific requirements in order to assist in realigning your feet.
-The devices are then accurately constructed at a local laboratory in Perth, with a turnaround time of approximately one week.
-These devices are the most customized and specific devices available.
-The literature indicates the best evidence for successful results with casted orthotic.
+Cast molded orthotics – A customized plaster mould is taken of both feet and a prescription is made up by the Podiatrist according to your foot type and specific requirements to assist in realigning your feet.
+The devices are then accurately constructed at a local laboratory in Perth, with a turnaround time of two to three weeks.

 Private Health Fund Codes